Are you struggling with the cost of living?

 Who you should choose

 The person appointed as proxy should be someone you trust.
-Anyone may be appointed to act as your proxy, providing they are over 18 and eligible to vote in the same election referendum you want them to vote at on your behalf.
+Anyone may be appointed to act as your proxy, providing they are over 18 and registered to vote.
+They must also be eligible to vote in the election or referendum you want them to vote at on your behalf.

 If the only person you trust to vote for you is unable to get to your polling station, they can apply for a postal vote.